 No one wins when there’s no way to check progress!

 3) Track and report on what you do.
 If you’re looking for a raise, it’s important that you can demonstrate your impact and communicate it to your supervisor or board members in ways that show what the company would miss if you weren’t there.

 So, there you have it, three quick ways to take ownership of your career, and get paid!
 Now implement this strategy and let us know how it worked for you.

 There’s always a lot more to say about these ideas, so let’s start a conversation!

-If you enjoyed reading this article would you mind spreading the love and share it on your social media?
+If you liked it, would you mind spreading the love and share it on your social media?